Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/README.md

-I hand delivered a calf, and observed him stand, and walk, in the first hour dogs understand human language parrots speak human language apes use sign language we are apes planet of the apes is real t pose is the gesture for "get hugged"
+I hand delivered a calf, and observed him stand, and walk, in the first hour dogs understand human language parrots speak human language apes use human sign language we are apes, who can only speak human (sign) language planet of the apes is real t pose is the gesture for "get hugged"